 Applications for enrolment will be processed in the following order of priority:

-First Priority This priority category is not applicable at this school because the school does not run a Special programme approved by the Secretary.
+First Priority will be given to students who have been accepted for enrolment in the special programmes run by the school and approved by the Secretary for Education

 Second Priority will be given to applicants who are siblings of current students.

 Third Priority will be given to applicants who are siblings of former students.